Brandon Crawford Player Props: Giants vs. Mariners

 Brandon Crawford At The Plate

-- Crawford has nine doubles, four home runs and 19 walks while batting .221.
+- Crawford is batting .218 with nine doubles, four home runs and 19 walks.

-- In 52.7% of his games this season (29 of 55), Crawford has picked up at least one hit, and in five of those games (9.1%) he recorded at least two.

-- Crawford has driven home a run in 17 games this season (30.9%), including more than one RBI in 7.3% of his games and producing three or more of his team's runs on two occasions..
+- Crawford has picked up an RBI in 30.4% of his games this year, with more than one RBI in 7.1% of his games.
+He has also produced three or more runs in two contests.

-- In 29.1% of his games this year, he has scored at least once.
-And he's had three games with multiple runs (5.5%).
+- In 16 of 56 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.